 Madeleine Oudin's graduate research focused on understanding the interplay between multiple signaling pathways in driving neuronal cell migration in response to growth factors during adult neurogenesis.
 Following the completion of her Ph.D. from King's College London, she completed postdoctoral studies in Professor Frank Gertler’s lab at the Koch Institute for Integrative Cancer Research at MIT.
 There, she investigated the process of cancer metastasis to understand what tumor cells are likely to metastasize, what pathways render them highly invasive and sensitive to local guidance cues, and how the presence of highly metastatic cells might affect response to therapy.
-She will join Tufts in 2018.

-Visiting Assistant Professor, Department of Biomedical Engineering, Tufts School of Engineering
+Assistant Professor, Department of Biomedical Engineering, Tufts School of Engineering

 Postdoctoral Fellow, Koch Institute for Integrative Cancer Research, MIT